 Trumpet & Flugelhorn

 A native of Bedford, Paul is principal trumpet with Nova Sinfonia and the Sackville Concert Band, and a member the Latin music ensemble Son Latino.
 He’s also active on the jazz scene in Halifax; with his group Blue Spirits, his debut album Liquid Courage earned a 2017 Nova Scotia Music Award nomination for Jazz Recording of the Year.
 Paul is also a composer; his arrangements are frequently featured in BBQ performances, and his original composition The Eagle and Shield was chosen as the bicentennial anthem for Dalhousie University in 2018.
-Paul is a former member of the ECMA-nominated funk band Unidentified Funk Object (appearing on the albums Space Funk Party and Old School Future, and the forthcoming EP Ufology).
+Paul is a former member of the ECMA-nominated funk band Unidentified Funk Object (appearing on the albums Space Funk Party, Old School Future, and the forthcoming EP Ufology).
 He has recorded and performed with Roxy & The Underground Soul Sound and guests often with Transatlantic Zodiac Ensemble.
 He has also played with Jerry Granelli, Augusto Enriquez, the PEI Symphony Orchestra, the Acadia University Wind Ensemble, the UPEI Wind Ensemble, Scotia Brass, Chester Brass Band, Back Alley Big Band, Scott n’ the Rocks, Neptune Theatre (Into the Woods), and more.